-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at our school, they should start with their year level coordinator.
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Mansfield Secondary College they should start with Assistant Principal - Student Services. - The wellbeing team are trained in supporting students with information about raising their concerns, and can also be a good first contact person.